Important

 the ridge.
 Outside Closures are a foam closure similar

 gaps at the top of your sheets.
-Place these on top of

 the sheets at the ridge (top of the roof) to fill in the